-Zambia is best visited from June through September, as the national parks are prone to heavy rainfall and impassable roads in the ‘high summer’ season from December through April/May.
-Some of the camps in the Mfuwe area do remain open however, and there are some very popular trips which operate in the area at that time.
+Zambia is best visited from June through October, as the national parks are prone to heavy rainfall and impassable roads in the ‘high summer’ season from December through March/April.
+Some of the camps with access to all-weather roads do remain open however, and there are some very popular trips which operate in the area at that time.
 Fantastic birding, best chance of any time of the year for wild dogs, and lots of young animals to be seen.

 In East Africa, it rarely gets unbearably hot, although some people prefer to avoid the ‘long rains’ which fall in April & May.
-The dry season from July to September is considered the optimum time for the western & northern Serengeti & Kenya’s Maasai Mara, while December, January and February are arguably the best three months for the southern shortgrass plains of the Serengeti.
-The months of March through May and June are low season in East Africa, and offer good value for money.
+The dry season from July to September is considered the optimum time for the western & northern Serengeti & Kenya’s Maasai Mara, while December, January and February are arguably the best three months for the southern short-grass plains of the Serengeti.
+The months of March through May and June as well as November are low & shoulder season in East Africa, and offer good value for money.

 Above all, take the best pair of binoculars you can afford, and have fun!